 5. Get a Nexus Pass

 Going through airport security is one of the worst parts of business travel, but there are ways that you can make things easier.

 For example if you’re a Canadian or US Citizen, one way would be to apply for a Nexus pass.
 These will allow you to get pre-approved and across the border much easier.

 You can also bypass regular lines if you have a premium or gold membership with an airline alliance, like Aeroplan or Star Alliance.

 Another interesting business travel tip is that if you can, always try to fly with the same airline, visit the same establishments, and book with the same accommodation provider.
 This will give you the chance to get elite status and get some extra perks.
 Being a regular with an airline could give you tons of extras, such as check in luggage, access to VIP lounges, or even preferential seating on planes.

 7. Invest in a GPS

 Lost luggage on business trips is one of the worst things that can happen, so you should do everything in your power to make sure it doesn’t.
 Just investing in a GPS luggage tracker could be a great way to prevent it.
 You’ll be able to track your luggage in real time and notify the airlines when something isn’t right.
 They’ll also help you retrieve luggage that may have been stolen.

 If you hate crowds, then you should consider booking during holidays like Christmas for instance.
-Air travel is usually very low on these periods, so if you’re not big on Christmas celebrations or don’t celebrate it for any reason, this is a great opportunity to speed through lines and get extra room.
+Perhaps an unexpected business travel tip but a good one as air travel is usually very low on these periods, so if you’re not big on Christmas celebrations or don’t celebrate it for any reason, this is a great opportunity to speed through lines and get extra room.
 However, don’t make the mistake of booking last minute as then the prices will hike.